 In 2020, USFC strived to provide additional assistance to overcome this difficult health situation.

-Nepal Health Education Program USFCHealth Education in Nepal
+Health Education in Nepal

 In Nepal three new health centers opened and a total of 29 heath education programs were put in place across the country.
 Despite the closure of schools, these health centers remained opened and accessible to children – particularly those who are orphaned.
 In addition, our network of nurses made regular visits to families during his time to ensure the children were not facing malnourishment or any situations of domestic abuse.